 Perth Stadium Station Construction

-Construction of the six platform Perth Stadium Station has commenced and will be completed at the end of 2017, in time for the Stadium opening in early 2018.
+Construction of the six platform Perth Stadium Station has commenced and will be completed at the end of 2017, in time for the Stadium opening in January 2018.

 The Station forms part of the Perth Stadium public transport strategy and will transport 28,000 people on event days.